 What about the pressure to spend ample time being truly present with my children while simultaneously performing a million other duties?

-As if a myriad of articles on “30 Ways” to engage meaningfully with my children or “5 Foolproof Ways” to make time count around them is not enough to enlighten me on the benefits of spending uninterrupted quality time engaging my kids in educational yet fun activities, you also come up with a novelty suggestion: “forget about the laundry”, in other words, learn to prioritize better.
-Should I forget about cooking dinner, too?
+As if myriad articles on “30 Ways” to engage meaningfully with my children or “5 Foolproof Ways” to make time count around them is not enough to enlighten me on the benefits of spending uninterrupted quality time engaging my kids in educational yet fun activities, you also come up with a novelty suggestion: “Forget about the laundry,” in other words, learn to prioritize better.
+Should I forget about cooking dinner and doing dishes, too?
 How about checking on kids’ homework?